Binding decimal numbers using the oninput event in Blazor

 • Gérald Barré

-I needed to bind an <input type=number> in a Blazor application.
-I want to get the value as soon as the user changes the value.
-There is no problem for integer values.
-However, this is not as simple for decimal values.
+I needed to bind an <input type=number> in a Blazor application and get the value as soon as the user changes it.
+This works fine for integer values, but decimal values are more problematic.

 #First attempt: <input type=number>

 First, I started with a basic solution.
-I use an input element and set the oninput event to bind the value as soon as the user change the value.
+I used an input element and set the oninput event to bind the value as soon as the user changes it.

 Razor